 A welcome reception is held on Monday evening of each of the educational activities, as is a dinner on Wednesday evening.
 Both are complementary for participants.
 More information is available on the website if you wish to bring a guest.

 Professor and co-director

 MariaTeresa A. Tersigni-Tarrant, Ph.D., D-ABFA

 Associate professor, Center for Anatomical Science and Education

 Director of Morgue and Human Anatomy Lab Operations

 Registration questions for the Basic or Advanced Course please send an email to firstname.lastname@example.org or call 314-977-7401 and speak to the CME Program Director, Tammi Mooshegian.

 The course qualifies for two hours of undergraduate or graduate credit through Saint Louis University.

-  Individuals interested in college credit must register and pay the basic course fee through this website and also register separately during the first day of the course.
+Individuals interested in college credit must register and pay the basic course fee through this website and also register separately through banner for the college credit course.
 Additional course fees apply.
 Payment for the University credit hours will be invoiced separately by the University Registrar.